Raaj-Kishore-Biswas/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Road Safety"
-  institution = "University of New South Wales" year = 2022
+  course = "PhD in Road Safety and Transport Analytics" institution = "University of New South Wales" year = 2022